croshelli/Dashboard/README.md

 Dashboard
 =========

-LMC 3710 atlanta civic dashboard
+LMC 3710 final group project.
+This is the Atlanta Civic Dashboard for kids.